Forpetlja/forpetlja/README.md

-<p align="center">Hi, I'm Viki, known as @forpetlja.
+<p align="center">Hi, I'm Viki, known as @Forpetlja.
 Just like a for loop in coding, I’m always in a loop to make things better, iterating and improving every step of the way.
 As a self-taught full-stack developer, I love diving into projects and building them from the ground up.
 In addition to coding, I’m also a graphic designer.
 I completed my studies in graphic design and I love making visual branding!</p>

 ###